feature-engine/feature_engine/docs/imputers/RandomSampleImputer.rst

 RandomSampleImputer
 ===================
 The RandomSampleImputer() replaces missing data with a random sample extracted from the variable.
 It works with both numerical and categorical variables.
-A list of variables can be indiacated, or the imputer will automatically select all variables in the train set.
+A list of variables can be indicated, or the imputer will automatically select all variables in the train set.

-A seed can be set to a fix number, and all observations will be replaced in batch.
-Alternatively, a seed can be set using the values of 1 or more numerical variables, and the observations will be imputed individually, one at a time, using the values of the variables as a seed.
+A seed can be set to a pre-defined number and all observations will be replaced in batch.
+Alternatively, a seed can be set using the values of 1 or more numerical variables.
+In this case, the observations will be imputed individually, one at a time, using the values of the variables as a seed.

-For example, if the observvation shows variables color: np.nan, height: 152, weight:52, and we set the imputer as:
+For example, if the observation shows variables color: np.nan, height: 152, weight:52, and we set the imputer as:

 .. code:: python